Adaptive Window Selection for Financial Risk Forecasting: Methodology

-In principle, all window sizes in the set $\{1,\dots,t-1\}$ could be considered.
-However, very small windows tend to produce highly unstable estimates, so it is reasonable to set a minimum window length $k_0$.
+In principle, all window sizes in $[t-1]$ could be considered.
+However, too short windows tend to produce highly unstable estimates, so it is reasonable to set a minimum window length $k_0$.
 For computational efficiency, we adopt an increasing-interval strategy to construct a sparse but representative set of candidate windows.
 Specifically, window lengths grow more coarsely as they become larger.
 For example, we may use increments of 5 for windows below 50, increments of 10 for windows between 50 and 100, increments of 20 for windows between 100 and 300, and increments of 50 between 300 and 1000.
-Beyond length 1000, only increments of 100 (e.g., 1100, 1200, 1300, ...) are considered.
+Beyond length 1000, only increments of 100 are considered.
 The candidate set is further dynamically adjusted.
-When selecting the window at time $t$, we incorporate the previously selected window $\hat k_{t-1}$ as the useful reference.
-Windows smaller than $\hat{k}_{t-1}+1$ follow the increment rules above, while larger windows are explored at increments of 50 starting from $\hat{k}_{t-1}+1$ up to $t-1$.
-We denote the candidate window set by $\mathcal{K}_t$.
+When selecting the window at time $t$, we incorporate the previously selected window $\hat k_{t-1}$ into the window set as a reference.
+Windows with length smaller than $\hat{k}_{t-1}+1$ follow the increment rules above, while larger windows are expanded at increments of 50 starting from $\hat{k}_{t-1}+1$ up to $t-1$.

-Since the data arrives sequentially, the proposed procedure can be applied online to generate forecasts for the next period as new observations become available.
-We refer to this framework as Bootstrap-based adaptive window selection (BAWS), which is summarized in Algorithm \ref{alg1}.
-We assume that observations are collected sequentially up to time $T-1$, and the forecasting procedure begins at an initial time point $t_0$.
+Since the data arrive sequentially, the proposed procedure can be applied online to generate forecasts as new observations become available.
+We refer to this framework as bootstrap-based adaptive window selection (BAWS), which is summarized in Algorithm \ref{alg1}.